 which satisfies (\ref{a2}). $T$ is determined by $\|\psi_0\|_{\Sigma^1}$.
-Hence retaking $\ep$ sufficiently small and iterating Proposition \ref{3}, the solution to (\ref{ep}) can be extended to any compact time interval $I $ which satisfies $0\in I$ and $I \subsetneq [0. \Tmax)$, where $\Tmax$ is the maximal time of the solution to (\ref{lmt}) with the initial data $\psi_0$.
-In the $\lmd=+1$ case, such solution is global (See Theorem \ref{wplmt2}), so we have the conclusion.\\ \end{proof}
+Hence, retaking $\ep$ sufficiently small and iterating Proposition \ref{3}, the solution to (\ref{ep}) can be extended to any compact time interval $I $ that satisfies $0\in I$ and $I \subsetneq [0. \Tmax)$, where $\Tmax$ is the maximal time of the solution to (\ref{lmt}) with an initial data $\psi_0$.
+If $\lmd=+1$, $\Tmax =+\infty$ (See Theorem \ref{wplmt2}).
+Hence, we have the conclusion.\\ \end{proof}